 The Easter story is the centerpiece of the Christian faith — one that offers faith, hope and redemption to humanity.
 It is the story of Jesus Christ’s willing sacrifice on the cross to save the sins of every man, woman and child who has and who will ever live.

 But it is not just the sacrifice that has solidified itself in history.
-It is also the resurrection — Jesus’ coming back to life and defeating death three days after His brutal and painful crucifixion.
+It is also the resurrection — Jesus’ resurrection where he defeated death three days after His brutal and painful crucifixion.
 It’s a true story that has captivated audiences for centuries, with the promise of Christ’s eventual return also transfixing believers.

 Want to see a powerful take on the resurrection?
-Watch "Risen" right now on Pure Flix — a powerful film that tells the epic Biblical story of the resurrection, as told through the eyes of a non-believer (available March 15 to May 15, 2021) with your free Pure Flix trial:
+Watch "Risen" right now on Pure Flix — a powerful film that tells the epic Biblical story of the resurrection, as told through the eyes of a non-believer (available until April 30, 2022) with your free Pure Flix trial:

 The New Testament includes a plethora of Bible verses about Easter that predict, explain and detail Jesus’ resurrection.
 Here are just six of the most powerful scriptures to consider:

 Jesus said to her, “I am the resurrection and the life.
 The one who believes in me will live, even though they die; and whoever lives by believing in me will never die.
 Do you believe this?” – John 11:25-26 (NIV)

 The Easter story hinges on Christ’s life and death.
 Jesus referred to Himself as “the resurrection” even before His crucifixion, and promised that those who believe in Him would never die and would, instead, have eternal life.
 This Easter Bible verse forces us to think deeper about Christ’s question: Do we believe this promised truth?